-The reduction in waterborne disease outbreaks in Pennsylvania over the last 25 years is due in part to Pennsylvania's filtration requirements.
+The reduction in waterborne disease outbreaks in Pennsylvania over the last 28 years is due in part to Pennsylvania's filtration requirements.
 On March 25, 1989, when the Commonwealth of Pennsylvania adopted the filtration regulations, 231 public water systems were using unfiltered surface water sources.
 These systems ultimately filtered or abandoned the sources.
 Filtration plants have been constructed for nearly all of the state's unfiltered surface water sources.
-Currently, only 13 unfiltered surface and groundwater under the direct influence of surface water (GUDI) systems remain, while the number of surface and GUDI filtration plants has increased from 204 to 351.
+Currently, only 10 unfiltered surface and groundwater under the direct influence of surface water (GUDI) systems remain, the number of surface and GUDI filtration plants in Pennsylvania is now 343.
 Pennsylvanians benefit from the improved public health protection provided by these filtration plants.
 The Surface Water Treatment Rule has been revised several times to increase public health protection.
-Most recently the Long-Term 2 Surface Water Treatment Rule (LT2SWTR) is being implemented to increase the public's protection from diseases associated with cryptosporidium and other disease causing microorganisms in drinking water.
+Most recently the Long-Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR) is being implemented to increase the public's protection from diseases associated with cryptosporidium and other disease causing microorganisms in drinking water.